trongthanh/startbootstrap-clean-blog-jekyll/README.md

 ## What's Included

-This Jekyll theme is customized to run well on GitHub Pages, therefore it must be built or previewed with `github-pages` gem to align the plugins and settings.
+This Jekyll theme is customized to run well on GitHub Pages, therefore it must be built or previewed with `github-pages` gem bundle to align the plugins and settings.
 Follow [this article](https://help.github.com/articles/using-jekyll-with-pages/#installing-jekyll) for environment installation.
 After that, you can start previewing the generated site with `bundle exec jekyll serve`.

 A Grunt environment is also included.
 There are a number of tasks it performs like minification of the JavaScript, compiling of the SCSS files, adding banners to keep the Apache 2.0 license intact, and watching for changes.
 Run the grunt default task by entering `grunt` into your command line which will build the files.
 You can use `grunt watch` if you are working on the JavaScript or the SCSS.